jasp-stats/jaspFrequencies/inst/help/BinomialTest.md

 Binomial Test
 ====
 The binomial test allows the user to test whether a proportion of a dichotomous variable is equal to a test value (=presumed population value).
+The analysis returns a binomial test for each level of the dependent variable against all other levels, so it will also work for variables with more than two levels.

 ### Assumptions
 - The variable should be a dichotomous scale.